xraypy/XrayDB/doc/overview.rst

 Cross Sections
 ------------------

-The photoabsorption and scattering cross sections from :cite:ts:`Elam_etal` and :cite:ts:`Chantler` are in cm^2/gr.
+The photoabsorption and scattering cross sections from :cite:`Elam_Ravel_Sieber` and :cite:`Chantler` are in cm^2/gr.

-The data from :cite:ts:`Elam_etal` is held as logarithms of energy, cross section, and logarithm of the 2nd derivative of cross section that allows for cubic spline interpolation in log-log space.
+The data from :cite:`Elam_Ravel_Sieber` is held as logarithms of energy, cross section, and logarithm of the 2nd derivative of cross section that allows for cubic spline interpolation in log-log space.